afilini/lib/rest/README.md

-# NostrAuth REST API
+# Portal REST API

-This crate provides a RESTful API for the NostrAuth SDK, allowing it to be used from any programming language via a local REST API server.
+This crate provides a RESTful API for the Portal SDK, allowing it to be used from any programming language via a local REST API server.

 ## Setup